 Nonetheless, the film is more than able to throw a few surprises your way when it feels like it.
 Its treatment of gender issues is remarkably complex at times, most spectacularly in a jaw-dropping scene where bookish loner Nell, trapped inside the body of handsome jock Woody, gets an erection while looking at herself, i.e. Nell’s body, with Woody’s brain.
 The questions this raises about the nature of identity, gender and sexuality are, unsurprisingly, too big to fully address in a 90-minute teen comedy, but you’ve got to hand it to them for trying.

 I happened to mention on Twitter that I was watching the film, and as it turns out I’m not alone in my admiration for it.
 Scores of people were eager to add their own praise for the sharp script, likeable characters and brilliant perversity of the whole thing.
 It was almost as big as the response I got after mentioning William’s Wish Wellingtons earlier in the week.

 So in the interest of spreading happiness, I thought I’d mention It’s a Boy/Girl Thing on here and recommend that you watch it for free on iPlayer any time before Thursday.
 You won’t regret it.

 Saying that, if I’m honest I did have an ulterior motive for writing this review:

 The film has a 57% score on Rotten Tomatoes, from just seven reviews.
 As a registered RT critic, I can submit this piece and singlehandedly push It’s a Boy/Girl Thing from ‘Rotten’ to ‘Fresh’ by upping the rating to 63%.
-And how fucking cool would that be?
-DEMOCRACY IN ACTION!
+Democracy in action!